sandipransing/rails_tiny_mce/README.md

+# RailsTinyMCE
-# RailsTinyMCE : Rich Text Editor
+## Rich Text Editor for ruby on rails

 TinyMCE is a javascript rich text editor.
 It is easy to integrate into blogs, cms, messages and mailers.